Information Technology Management Council

 - Elections shall be by a majority vote of the quorum.

-- Vacancies in the positions of Chair-elect, Secretary, and at-large member of the Executive Committee shall be filled by appointment by the Executive Committee.
+- Unforseen vacancies in the positions of Chair-elect, Secretary, and at-large member of the Executive Committee shall be filled by appointment by the Executive Committee until the next scheduled election.

 - Two regular meetings should be held each year, usually in the fall and spring.
 Special meetings may be called by the Executive Committee or the Chair.
 An agenda will be provided to all members at least five days in advance of any meeting.